tmutn/bifrost-discord/README.md

 /___________________________\\
 ```

-The election is compromised of two stages
+The election is compromised of three stages
 - Postulations

 After an administrator member uses the >elections command, elections start and everyone who has the @Verified Member role gets to postulate himself as a candidate for the @Congressman role.
 Don't worry, you get to vote even if you postulate.